boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 #### Description

-Allows you to provide the `description` about this spline area chart widget.
+Allows you to provide a `description` about this spline area chart widget.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/line-chart/Description.png)